Raddames-Tonui/Raddames-Tonui/README.md

 🔭 **Currently working on:** Scaling full-stack applications and optimizing DevOps workflows.
 🌱 **Currently learning:** Advanced DevOps practices and infrastructure automation.
 🤔 **Seeking collaboration on:** DevOps automation, scaling apps, and enhancing CI/CD pipelines.
-💬 **Ask me about:** Full-stack web development, DevOps best practices, building scalable applications.[!]
+💬 **Ask me about:** Full-stack web development, DevOps best practices, building scalable applications.

 ⚡ **Fun Fact:** I once wrote a fully functioning web app in a weekend just to win a bet with my friend – who’s now using it!
 📫 **How to reach me:** Through my social links below